d-miles/php-rest-service/docs/phpdoc/README.md

 This client handles API responses for a given endpoint.

-It can format the response as JSON, XML, or plain text.
+It can format the response as JSON, XML, plain text, of a custom format.

 * Full name: \RestService\Client